Folk Matinee

 Folk Matinee is a studio album by the American folk music group, The Limeliters, a trio made up of Lou Gottlieb, Alex Hassilev, and Glenn Yarbrough.
 It was released in 1962 on the RCA Victor label (catalog no. LSP-2547).

-The album debuted on Billboard magazine's Top 40 pop album chart on October 13, 1962, peaked at No. 21, and remained on the chart for six weeks.
+The album debuted on Billboard magazine's pop album chart on October 13, 1962, peaked at No. 21, and remained on the chart for six weeks.

 AllMusic gave the album a rating of four-and-a-half stars.
 Reviewer Cary Ginell wrote that the eclectic album was "not their best, but this studio album does have its moments."